angelamawia/demand-prediction/README.md

 ## 📓 Notebook

-The `notebook.ipynb` file contains the complete step-by-step analysis including:
+The `demand-prediction.ipynb` file contains the complete step-by-step analysis including:

 - Data loading and exploration
 - Data cleaning and preprocessing